OWASP/www-project-ai-security-and-privacy-guide/owaspaiwiki.md

 * TODO: Transferability blocking

 ### 2.1.2.
 Development-time model poisoning
-This threat refers to manipulating behaviour of the model by manipulating the engineering elements that lead to the model  (including the parameters during development time), eg. through supplying, changing, orcomponents, code, or configuration.
+This threat refers to manipulating behaviour of the model by manipulating the engineering elements that lead to the model  (including the parameters during development time), eg. through supplying, changing components, code, or configuration.
 In some cases, the model is trained externally and supplied as-is, which also introduces a model poisoning threat.
-Data manipulation is  referred to as data poisoning and covered in separate threats.
+Data manipulation is  referred to as data poisoning and is covered in separate threats.

 ### 2.1.3 Transfer learning attack
 Supplying a manipulated model that serves as a base to be further trained development time

 **Controls for transfer learning:**
-* TODO: Choose a model type resilient against transfer learning attack
+* TODO: Choose a model type resilient against a transfer learning attack

 --------------------------------------
 ## 2.2.
 Sensitive data leak development-time

 ### 2.2.1.
 Data leak
-Impact:  Confidentiality breach of sensitive data
+Impact:  Confidentiality breach of sensitive data.

 Training data or test data can be confidential because it's intellectual property.
-An attack or an unintended failure can lead to this training data to leak.
+An attack or an unintended failure can lead to this training data leaking.
 Leaking typically would happen from the development environment, as engineers need to work with real data to train the model.
 Sometimes training data is collected at runtime, so a live system can become attack surface for this attack.

 ### 2.2.2.
 Model theft through development-time model parameter leak
-Impact:  Confidentiality breach of intellectual property
+Impact:  Confidentiality breach of intellectual property.

 ### 2.2.3.
 Source code/configuration leak
-Impact:  Confidentiality breach of intellectual property
+Impact:  Confidentiality breach of intellectual property.